Warm-starting outer approximation for parameterized convex MINLP: Conclusions and future research

 \section{Conclusions and future research}

-The purpose of this article has been to investigate the potential in warm-starting techniques for solving sequences of convex MINLPs.
-We chose to focus on the OA algorithm to solve each convex MINLP.
+The purpose of this paper has been to investigate the potential of warm-starting techniques for solving sequences of convex MINLPs.
+We have chosen to focus on the OA algorithm to solve each convex MINLP.
 An example illustrated why the trivial warm-starting approach of starting in the optimal solution is not sufficient.
 After that, theoretical results were developed which showed that under some conditions warm-starting can be used efficiently resulting in convergence in one iteration.
-Practical warm-starting rules were then described that can be integrated in an algorithm to solve a parametrized convex MINLP.
-The main contribution were the two rules, called cut-tightening and point-based, that were compared to the baseline rules of using the continuous relaxation or starting in the optimal solution to the last parameter value.
+Practical warm-starting rules were then presented that can be integrated into an algorithm to solve a parameterized convex MINLP.
+The main contributions were the two rules, called cut-tightening and point-based, that were compared to the baseline rules of using the continuous relaxation or starting in the optimal solution to the last parameter value.
 Using five examples, numerical results were produced for the different rules.
-The results showed that there is a significant potential in warm-starting techniques, since even with simple rules large gains can be achieved.
-It was noted that especially for the case when the integer part of the optimal solution remains constant for several parameter values, the warm-starting is highly efficient, while it struggles more when the integer solution switches between parameter values.
-By comparing the size of the MILP subproblem to the size after presolve, it was suggested that there is potential for cut selection to reduce that increase in size of the subproblems.
-The conclusion is still that warm-starting has potential to improve the efficiency of solving parametrized convex MINLP and has important further potential research.
+The results showed that there is significant potential in warm-starting techniques, since even with simple rules large gains can be achieved.
+It was noted that especially in the case when the integer part of the optimal solution remains constant for several parameter values, the warm-starting is highly efficient, while it struggles more when the integer solution switches between parameter values.
+By comparing the size of the MILP subproblem to the size after presolve, it was suggested that there is potential for cut selection to reduce the size of the subproblems.
+The conclusion is still that warm-starting improves the efficiency of solving parameterized convex MINLPs and has important potential for further research.